mihikjw/sealvm/README.md

 - 0x08: r8 (General Purpose)
 - 0x09: acc (Accumulator)

-## Memory `sealvm/memory.hpp`
+### Memory `sealvm/memory.hpp`
 Memory size is currently arbitary and is defined on construction as an argument.
 Memory is then injected to the CPU.
 - `std::array` buffer containing `uint8_t` of the size passed to the constructor
 - can be interacted with in `uint8_t` chunks or `uint16_t` chunks as this is the current supported minimum register size

-## Supported Instructions
+### Supported Instructions
 16-bit instruction enums are defined under `sealvm/instructions.hpp`, with a comment for a corresponding assembly example.
-I'll likley improve this once I put together an actual assembler.
+They're decoded in the CPU `sealvm/cpu.hpp` which also includes a comment for a corresponding assembly example.
+I'll improve this documentation once I put together a real assembler.